 The only information that DuckDuckGo saves is what you search.
 However, this information is only saved to your computer, not to the search engine or its parent company.

-Your IP address is also not recorded with DuckDuckGo, thanks to the way they structure their search engine and search results.
+Your IP address is also not recorded with DuckDuckGo.
+That's due to the way they structure their search engine and search results.
 Timestamps and locations on your searches are also not recorded.
 Regardless of whether or not your search saved, there will be no way to trace it back to you specifically.
 If you're looking for a private browsing experience, DuckDuckGo is the best option.

 This list does not provide every piece of information that search engines collect, but it covers the highlights and focus of each search engine’s data collection.
 Each user can make their own choice as to how comfortable overall tracked by major search engines.
 The results may be just what you were looking for, but what’s the real cost of that?

-Remember anything done on the Internet is ever truly private.
+Remember anything done on the Internet is never truly private.
 Stay informed, and you will be in a much better position to keep yourself—and your information—safe.